 On-going efforts are made to keep parents informed about the educational program and their child's progress.
 The formal reporting system for Grades K-4 includes scheduled conferences in the fall and spring and report cards issued in December, March and June.
-For Students in Grades 5-12, there are parent teacher conferences as well as report cards issued in November, January, April and June.
+For Students in Grades 5-12, there are parent teacher conferences and report cards issued in November, January, April and June.

 Student Records